pineapplelol/venmojs/README.md

 ## Usage

-### Login
+### Login / Logout

 Call `Venmo.login(username, password)` with username and password to sign in, generate an access key, and automatically set it.
+May require a 2FA code to be input.
+It will also return the personal access token.
+To logout, call `Venmo.logout()`.
+Optionally provide the access token to logout of a specific account with `Venmo.logout(accessToken)`.

 ### User Information